Smile and Say “Colby Cheese”

 The lumber business helped clear land to be used for farms, surrounding Colby in all four directions.
 Businesses popped up in Colby, as people needed food, hardware, and clothing supplies, medical, dental, and legal attention, and furniture and building materials.
 There also seemed to be no shortage of hotels and saloons in Colby.
 The Colby Centennial Book, published in 1973, lists nearly 100 businessmen serving the town in 1887.
 What a bustling, busy place Colby must have been in those days.

 So, when you are in Station 51 or Midget City or Colby (whatever you wish to call it), take time to look around for remnants of those early days when Colby was a pioneer town.
-Stop in at the Colby Public Library to peruse through the Centennial book or look at old newspapers on the microfilm reader.
+Stop in at the Colby Community Library to peruse through the Centennial book or look at old newspapers on the microfilm reader.
 There is truly a treasure trove of area history waiting for you.